paragi/chronos/README.md

 # Chronos - Timer and scheduler
 ## For node JS or javascript.

+### Contributor wanted
+Please do not hesitate to add your contribution of any kind to this project

 ### Features
 * Improved cron-like syntax (Not compatible)
 * Milliseconds resolution